NEWCAP BLOGApr 12, 2017

-Program Description: The Wisconsin Judicare Program issues cards that are valid for 1 year to enable low-income individuals to access legal services.
-The Judicare Program assists in the resolution of disputes or legal questions about bankruptcy, Social Security/SSI, family law, health, housing, income maintenance, and Indian Law.
+The Wisconsin Judicare Program issues cards that are valid for 1 year to enable low-income individuals to access legal services.
+The Judicare Program assists in the resolution of disputes or legal questions about bankruptcy, Social Security/SSI, family law, health, housing, income maintenance, and Indian Law- as funding is available.
 Wisconsin Judicare cannot pay for or provide legal services in criminal cases, juvenile matters, fee-generating cases, patents, traffic matters, ordinance violations, and other restricted types of cases.

-Eligibility Guidelines: Clients must live in 1 of the 33 northern-most counties of Wisconsin, be a U.S. citizen or lawful alien, have a total equity of liquid assets no higher than $1,500, and have a total equity of ALL assets (liquid and fixed) no higher than $4,000 for a family of 1 (increased by $500 for each family member).
+Clients must live in 1 of the 33 northern-most counties of Wisconsin, be a U.S. citizen or lawful alien, have a total equity of liquid assets no higher than $1,500, and have a total equity of ALL assets (liquid and fixed) no higher than $4,000 for a family of 1 (increased by $500 for each family member).
 Clients must also have an income at or below 125% of the Federal Poverty Guidelines established for their household size.
 Use our eligibility calculator to find out if you may be eligible for this service.

-Application Process: Clients complete an application, which is then forwarded to the Judicare office in Wausau for their approval.
-All applications are sent into Judice for approval.
+Clients complete an application, which is then forwarded to the Judicare office in Wausau for their approval.
+All applications are sent into Judicare for approval.
 Applicants will then receive a determination letter.
 If approved, a card will be issued and the original application mailed in.
 Clients are given a list of lawyers at the time of application, who will accept the Judicare card and are responsible for contacting a lawyer.

 You may also visit Wisconsin Judicare, Inc., for further information.